What is a Wolf Sable Pomeranian?

-Wolf Sable Pomeranians are a gray color.
+Wolf Sable Pomeranians are a grey Pomeranian or a better description is grey sable Pomeranian.
 The coat of a wolf sable Pomeranian consists of a light gray undercoat and the guard hair is a darker gray ending with black tipping.
 The gray Pomeranian undercoat and guard hairs can vary in color from silvery off- white to a light gray.

 The wolf Pomeranian must not have any hint of orange in his coat.
 Eye rims, nose, lips and pads (the points ) are always black.

-Basically a Wolf Sable Pomeranian dog has a coat of varying shades of gray, with the guard hairs ending in black tipping.
+Basically a wolf colored Pomeranian dog has a coat of varying shades of gray, with the guard hairs ending in black tipping.
 A genuine wolf Pomeranian will definitely not possess a hint of orange in the coat.

 The term “Wolf” is used to identify this color, because the Pomeranian dog was originally referred to as the “Wolf Dog”.
+The Pom dog was originally called the Pomeranian wolf dog.
 Many of the early champions prior to the introduction of the orange and orange sable colors to the breed where in fact wolf sable Pomeranians.